Visualize a multispectral satellite image

 • Check out some tutorials illustrating different types of multispectral imagery analysis:

-In this tutorial, you became familiar with the concepts of spectral resolution, spectral bands, multispectral imagery, surface reflectance, image composite, band combination, spectral profiles, and spectral signatures.
+In this tutorial, you became familiar with the concepts of spectral resolution, spectral bands, multispectral imagery, reflectance, image composites, band combinations, spectral signatures, and spectral profile charts.
 You visualized satellite imagery with various band combinations.
 You explored spectral profile charts and compared imagery of different spectral resolutions.
 Finally, you learned how to change the number of spectral bands in your imagery to be ready for more sophisticated analyses.

 You can find more tutorials like this in our growing series Explore imagery resolution.